iturdikulov/notes/unix.md

 ---
-title: Unix
 date: 2022-12-29
+draft: true
+sr-due: 2023-05-18
+sr-ease: 250
+sr-interval: 50
 tags:
 - definition
 - inbox
-draft: true
-sr-due: 2023-05-18
-sr-interval: 50
-sr-ease: 250
 ---

+# Unix

 > UNIX is a computer operating system.
 It was first developed in 1969 at Bell
 > Labs.
 Ken Thompson, Dennis Ritchie, Douglas McIlroy, and others created it.